TomNisbet/Simple8085/docs/logic-analyzer.md

 [![Logic Analyzers Setup](logic-analyzers-500.png)](logic-analyzers.png)

 The Async Serial Analyzer is also useful for 8085 debugging.
 Configuring this on the SID or SOD line provides a decode of the characters sent on the serial line and verifies correct protocol framing.
-This is much easier than just reading the bit tranitions on the line.
+This is much easier than just reading the bit transitions on the line.

 ## Logic Analyzer Triggers

 A capture on the Logic Analyzer can be triggered on a specific event.
 One good example is triggering the capture on the falling edge of _RES_OUT_.
-This will capture data starting at the point where the processor comes out or the RESET condition.
+This will capture data starting at the point where the processor comes out of the RESET condition.

 Another good trigger is the falling edge of one of the serial data lines.
 This detects an async start bit, so it will capture the beginning of a serial data transmission.